 But the kiwi bounced-back in 2018, securing his maiden championship with a season-high nine race wins and 13 poles to beat fellow kiwi Shane van Gisbergen for the title.

 In 2019, McLaughlin has embarked on his championship defence, piloting the newly-introduced Mustang for the Shell V-Power Racing Team.
 In October, McLaughlin battled his way to a maiden Bathurst 1000 victory that came down to a thrilling final-lap sprint.
+The Bathurst win was one of many as McLaughlin went on to win the 2019 Virgin Australia Supercars Championship in a record breaking season winning the most races ever in one season (17).

 On the personal side McLaughlin is a sports nut, very passionate about his Western Bulldogs, New York Jets and playing golf when he can find the time.
 McLaughlin also hosts a podcast ‘Balls and Bumpers’ with long-time friend, Richmond Tigers’ star Jack Riewoldt.
 McLaughlin is not only just Australia’s top Supercars driver, but also a fabricator by trade.